ghostbuster91/sttp-openapi-generator/README.md

 If you are having doubts on the why or how something works, don't hesitate to ask a question.

+## Releasing a new version

+Push a new tag to the master branch.

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fghostbuster91%2Fsttp-openapi-generator.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fghostbuster91%2Fsttp-openapi-generator?ref=badge_large)